AlpInvest Partners: Early Transactions

 A major early transaction in the secondary market was its role as a lead investor in the €1.5 billion divestiture of Deutsche Bank’s direct and co-investment private equity portfolio.
 The deal, which involved over 100 underlying companies, resulted in the spin-out of MidOcean Partners, establishing one of the largest secondary market transactions of its time.

 The firm joined forces with Lexington Partners to acquire a $1.2 billion portfolio from Dayton Power & Light, consisting of 46 private equity fund interests.
 At the time, this was among the largest private equity secondary transactions completed.
 Around the same time, AlpInvest and AXA Private Equity acquired a cornerstone interest in West Private Equity, later renamed Lyceum Capital from WestLB, while also committing capital to Lyceum Capital's second fund.

 In an innovative move, AlpInvest collaborated with Swiss Re and Horizon 21 to structure a managed secondary fund-of-funds transaction.
 This deal involved leveraging a fund portfolio to optimize cash flow while maintaining investment exposure.
 AlpInvest and Swiss Re acted as key investors, while Horizon 21 managed the fund and UBS advised the seller.
 Around the same period, the firm played a key role in securitization transactions, underwriting the equity of a $500 million vintage fund-of-funds, comprising approximately 40 private equity partnerships, in a joint venture with Swiss Re and Horizon 21.
 Additionally, AlpInvest was a lead investor in the underwriting of an $800 million collateralized fund obligation securitization of 46 private equity fund interests held by Temasek, the Singaporean sovereign wealth fund in the first Astrea transaction.

-Another significant transaction involved partnering with Goldman Sachs Capital Partners and the Canada Pension Plan to acquire a $1.5 billion portfolio of 32 European companies managed by AAC Capital Partners, previously held by ABN AMRO.
+Another significant transaction involved partnering with Goldman Sachs Alternatives and the Canada Pension Plan to acquire a $1.5 billion portfolio of 32 European companies managed by AAC Capital Partners, previously held by ABN AMRO.

 After the 2008 financial crisis, AlpInvest was an active acquiror of private equity fund stakes from institutional investors, most notably CalPERS.
 AlpInvest acquired interests in various large buyout funds including Kohlberg Kravis Roberts, Silver Lake Partners, The Carlyle Group and Apollo Global Management.